 Mail or upload your Income Verification Form – After you give the scholarship request form to your school, you must mail or upload your income verification form and copies of supporting documents to the Ohio Department of Education, you will find the address you must mail the forms to on the back of the income verification form.
 Be sure to keep a set of copies of everything you submit to ODE for your own records, just in case you need to resend any forms later in the process.

 When do we apply?

 The program has a year-round application window, HOWEVER, the priority application window for the Income-Based Scholarship Program opens on February 1 and closes on May 1.

-Applications submitted after the priority application period closes will be processed after priority window applicants are awarded and will continue to be processed until all funds have been awarded.
+Applications submitted after the priority application period closes will be processed after priority window applicants are awarded and will continue to be processed until all funds have been spent.
 The scholarship amount awarded after the priority window will be prorated if the student receives a scholarship after the school year begins.

 Remember that only the private school can submit a scholarship application on your student’s behalf.
 Be sure your student is accepted at a private school, submit the scholarship request form to that school, and mail in your income verification form to the department before the deadline.

 How many scholarships are available?

 The number of scholarships available depends on the funding that is allocated for K-12 education in the state budget.